oroinc/platform/src/Oro/Bundle/EmailBundle/Resources/doc/emails.md

  - EmailEntityBuilder - provides a way to easy build email related entities and responsible to correct building of a batch of email entities when you need to add a lot of emails in one database transaction.
  - EntityCacheWarmer and EntityCacheClearer - create/remove a proxy class for EmailAddress entity in app/entities folder.
  - EmailAddressManager - responsible to correct creation of a proxy object for EmailAddress entity and allow to get correct doctrine repository for this entity.
 This class must be used because EmailAddress is doctrine mapped superclass and it cannot be created directly.
- - EmailOwnerManager - responsible to bind/unbind EmailAddress to the correct owner.
-This class handles modifications of all entities implement EmailOwnerInterface and EmailInterface and makes necessary changes in oro_email_address table.
+ - EmailAddressOwnerManager - responsible to bind/unbind EmailAddress to the correct owner.
+This class handles modifications of all entities implement EmailAddressOwnerInterface and EmailInterface and makes necessary changes in oro_email_address table.
- - EmailOwnerProviderStorage - holds all available email owner providers.
+ - EmailAddressOwnerProviderStorage - holds all available email owner providers.
- - EmailOwnerProvider - implements a chain of email owner providers.
+ - EmailAddressOwnerProvider - implements a chain of email owner providers.
  - EmailBodyLoaderInterface - provides an interface for classes responsible for load email body and attachments from different sort of email servers, for example IMAP or EWS.
  - EmailBodyLoaderSelector - implements a functionality to find appropriate email body and attachments loader.
  - AbstractEmailSynchronizer - provides a base algorithm which can be used to synchronize emails from different sort of mailboxes, for example IMAP or EWS.
 In derived class you need just implement two methods: getEmailOriginClass and createSynchronizationProcessor.
 Example you can see in OroImapBundle/Sync/ImapEmailSynchronizer.php.